Lumentum Holdings Inc at Morgan Stanley Technology, Media & Tele

 Meta A. Marshall - Morgan Stanley, Research Division - VP

+Let's get started here.
+I'm Meta Marshall, I cover the networking sector here at Morgan Stanley.
+We're delighted to have Lumentum, Alan Lowe, CEO; Chris Coldren, SVP of Strategy and Corporate Development with us here today.

-Got it.
-All right.
-We are going to kick off here with Lumentum.
-We have Chris Coldren, SVP of Business Development, and jack of all trades.
-So I'm Meta Marshall, I head up optical coverage here at Morgan Stanley, and we're going to read some brief disclosures and then we'll jump into questions.
-Please note, that all important disclosures, including personal holding disclosures and Morgan Stanley disclosures, appear on the Morgan Stanley public website at morganstanley.com/research.
-Disclosures are at the registration desk.
-So maybe you'd like to just kick off with Oclaro.
+I'm going to read a very brief disclosure, and then we will kind of jump into questions.
+So please note that all important disclosures, including personal holding disclosures and Morgan Stanley disclosures appear on the Morgan Stanley public website at morganstanley.com/researchdisclosures or at the registration desk.

 Questions and Answers:Meta A. Marshall - Morgan Stanley, Research Division - VP